How to repair your credit in 5 steps

 5. Seek out credit counseling to discuss your options

-Credit counselors may recommend a debt management plan (DMP).
+Credit counseling agencies may recommend a debt management plan (DMP).
 Under a DMP, you make regular payments to a credit counseling agency, which pays your creditors on your behalf.
 The agency may negotiate with creditors to secure lower interest rates, waive fees or extend repayment terms, making it easier for you to meet your financial obligations.

 To find a reputable credit counseling agency, you can visit the National Foundation for Credit Counseling (NFCC), a nonprofit network of financial counselors.
 You can also refer to the Department of Justice to find approved credit counseling agencies near you.